First Time Again: Critical reception

 In 2018, Ben Lindbergh of The Ringer ranked Rick's plan in the episode as his worst plan in terms of stupidity.
 Lindbergh wrote: "I'm just one man with zero walker kills to his credit, but I'd say the simple thing would have been to keep the walkers in the quarry.
 Maybe build a better barricade to seal them in more securely.
 Maybe construct some sort of funnel so that the herd emerges one walker at a time for easy slaughter.
 Maybe set them on fire, sit back, and watch them burn.
 There are options!"

 Ratings

 In its initial broadcast on AMC in the United States, on October 11, 2015, the episode received 14.63 million viewers.
 The viewership slightly declined from the previous season's record breaking premiere, "No Sanctuary", but was the most-watched television series of the night.
 Cumulative viewership, comprising those who watched the episode live, when it first aired, plus those who watched the episode within three days after its original broadcast, was 19.5 million.

 In the United Kingdom, the episode broke records and became the most-watched of the series, garnering 800,000 viewers upon airing.

 Accolades

-The episode and its sound mixers, Michael P. Clark, Gary D. Rogers, Daniel J. Hiland, and Eric Gotthelf, received a 2016 Cinema Audio Society Award nomination for "Outstanding Achievement in Sound Mixing for Television Series – One Hour".
+The episode and its sound mixers (Michael P. Clark, Gary D. Rogers, Daniel J. Hiland, and Eric Gotthelf) received a nomination for the "Cinema Audio Society Award for Outstanding Achievement in Sound Mixing for Television Series – One Hour" at the 52nd Cinema Audio Society Awards.